 Welcome to the Lake County Water Authority

-The mission of the Lake County Water Authority is to conserve and protect freshwater resources and to provide recreational facilities and education to foster tourism through a more efficient use of resources, to better the aquatic ecosystem and environment in Lake County and improve the community as a whole.
+The mission of the Lake County Water Authority is to conserve and protect freshwater resources and to provide recreational facilities and education through a more efficient use of resources, to better the aquatic ecosystem and environment in Lake County and improve the community as a whole.

 Lake County Water Authority Current News

 It appears that the current track of Hurricane Irma will bring a category 2 hurricane up the center of the state.
 Lake County could experience 100 mph winds and heavy rainfall (8-10 inches) Sunday through Monday.
 Clermont Chain of Lakes As of Friday morning, Sept...read more

 Clermont Chain of Lakes As of this afternoon, Lake Minnehaha is at 96.94 ft. which is slightly more than 6 inches below the upper end of the regulatory range of 97.50.
 The area received significant rain the week of August 21st and the lake level began rising...read more